tardate/LittleArduinoProjects/Electronics101/LM324/SplitterBuffer/README.md

 # LM324/SplitterBuffer

-Demonstrate load-independance of an LM324 buffer and signal splitter
+Demonstrate load-independance of an LM324 buffer and signal-splitter

 ## Notes